Serengeti National Park

-The Big Five: lions, leopards, elephants, buffalo, and rhino can all be spotted in Tanzania.
+The Big Five: lions, leopards, elephants, buffalo, and rhino can all be found in Tanzania.

 All five can be seen in the Serengeti and Ngorongoro Crater Conservation Area.
-The black rhino is the rarest of the five, but they do live in the Serengeti and Selous Game reserve, but they are easiest to see in the Ngorongoro Crater.
+The black rhino is the rarest of the five.
+They can be found in the Serengeti and Selous Game reserve, but they are easiest to see in the Ngorongoro Crater.

-There are elephants and water buffalo in abundance in Tanzania, particularly in the Tarangire National Park, where herds of elephants outnumber people.
+There are elephants and water buffalo in abundance in Tanzania, particularly in the Tarangire National Park, where herds of elephants outnumber people during the dry season (July - October).

-The lion is also rather common in Tanzania, with prides of up to 60 living in some areas of the Serengeti.
-The leopard is less common than the lion, but they can still be seen in Arusha National Park.
+The lion is also common in Tanzania, with prides of up to 60 living in some areas of the Serengeti.

 Cheetahs live in most of the northern parks except Lake Manyara.
 For the best chance at seeing cheetahs, head to Ruaha National Park.